kaist-dmlab/Prune4Rel/README.md

 # References

+We thank the DeepCore library below, on which we built our repository.
+Hope our project helps extend the open-source data pruning library.
 * DeepCore library \[[code](https://github.com/PatrickZH/DeepCore)\] : DeepCore: A Comprehensive Library for Coreset Selection in Deep Learning, Guo et al. 2022.